NLP-Group-9/project1/README.md

 1) get_awards

 We filter out tweets that don't have win keywords = ["wins", "goes to", etc] as well as the keyword = "best".
 We also filter out tweets with trouble some keywords = ["for", "at", etc].
 From that set of filtered tweets, we do a regex match on the best keyword as well as the win keywords in pre or post order.
 For example, we match on "best [AWARD_NAME] goes to" and "[___ wins best [AWARD_NAME]".
 We keep the top 26 most frequent award names and return that award name list.
+There are many award names that are similar to each other so we used a comparison metric between each award name to group them up as one award name.

 Result: autograder gave {'2013': {'awards': {'completeness': 0.15454545454545454,
                      'spelling': 0.8162515828433672}}}